 2.)
 How does my work differ from others of its genre?

 I’d like to answer this from the perspective of someone who has written nonfiction books for children.
 In researching and reporting my subjects, I try to create a vivid sensory experience and a feeling of place to try to put the reader inside the situations I’m writing about.

-I also like to have a a storyline — if I can find it in the material.
+I also like to have a storyline — if I can find it in the material.

 3.)
 Why do I write what I do?

-My reporting experienced has influenced how I write.
+My reporting experience has influenced how I write.

-I try to follow the rules of journalism while also remembering that I want to incite the reader to keep reading, to go on to that second paragraph.
+I try to follow the rules of journalism while also remembering that I want to invite the reader to keep reading, to go on to that second paragraph.

 So I think that curiosity and suspense are ways to hold a reader (of any age) and also a way to set fire to a reader’s imagination, which helps the reader to identify with a story.